ABA Therapy for Autism

 Therapy is based on the principles of Applied Behavior Analysis with special attention given to learning Verbal Behavior.

 We provide home-based ABA therapy with a Verbal Behavior approach to teach children with Autism Spectrum Disorder (ASD) a variety of skills with special attention given to increasing language/communication skills.
 With this focus, your child is taught the power of using words to communicate.
 As a result, many behavior problems are decreased since most of the time a child uses problem behavior (i.e., crying, screaming, aggression) to communicate.

 This includes specializing in treatment based on Discrete Trial Teaching, Natural Environment Teaching, and a specific focus on teaching language skills through a Verbal Behavior approach based on the works by Mark Sundberg, Ph.D, BCBA, James Partington, Ph.D., BCBA, Vince Carbone, Ph.D., BCBA and Lynn & Robert Koegel, Ph.D, among others

 We combine our services to provide the perfect fit for your child.

-We are passionate about our work as well as assuring that state-of-the art, effective and ethical programs are used in teaching children the critical skills necessary, including critical “learning to learn” skills- skills that will help your child achieve success on his/her own.
+We are passionate about our work as well as assuring that state-of-the art, effective and ethical programs are used in teaching your child the critical skills necessary, including critical “learning to learn” skills- that will help your child achieve success on his or her own.

 Our teaching methods are based on making learning FUN!